ewanc26/website/content/blog/logistics-of-lycanthropy.md

 Jeff Davis' adaptation takes a refreshing departure from conventional lycanthropic tropes, offering a nuanced and distinctive perspective on the transformative nature of lycanthropy.
 Here's an exploration of its portrayal:

 Found Family Dynamic:
 "Wolf Pack" places significant emphasis on the concept of the pack, presenting it not merely as a biological unit but as a chosen family.
-Bitten teenagers, Everett and Blake, along with Luna, a born werewolf, form a powerful bond that transcends their individual transformations, highlighting the importance of found family in their lives.
+Bitten teenagers, Everett and Blake, along with Luna, a born werewolf, form a powerful bond that transcends their individual transformations, highlighting the importance of finding family in their lives.

 Shared Challenges, Individual Struggles:
 While the characters collectively grapple with the challenges posed by lycanthropy, the show intricately portrays their experiences as deeply personal.
 Everett's battle with anxiety and self-doubt and Blake's confrontation with anger and rebellion showcase the individual struggles within the broader context of their shared condition.
 Luna, embodying her inherent wolf nature, acts as a bridge between these two worlds.